-COM 240/EN 240 3 The Art of Persuasion: Introduction to Rhetorical Strategies
+COM 240 3 The Art of Persuasion: Introduction to Rhetorical Strategies

 This course builds on the elements of argument introduced in EN 101.
 The art of persuasive communication based on the study and application of rhetorical theory is introduced.
 The history of rhetoric from ancient Greece to tomorrow will be explored with a strong look at rhetoric in mass media and contemporary culture.
 The course provides a strong foundation for COM 243 Journalism I, COM 344 Public Relations Writing, COM 348 Advertising Copywriting, COM 360 Press Relations, and COM 460 Persuasive Campaigns.
 This course is designed to enhance the student's ability to apply rhetorical principles to various forms of writing and speaking.
 This course is designed to help students improve their writing skills and would be beneficial to students in all majors.
-Prerequisite: EN 102 how to make basic storyboards, how to write script treatments, and how to develop full-length scripts from basic ideas.
+Prerequisite: EN 102 Cross listed as EN 204